Do you accept insurance?

 Who has home births?

 All kinds of people!
-My past clients and their partners come from all walks of life.
+Our past clients and their partners come from all walks of life.
 Their occupations include filmmaker, architect, nanny, attorney, legal assistant, teacher, music teacher, landscaper, pre-school teacher, nurse practitioner, software developer, stay at home parent, retail worker, painter, acupuncturist, engineer, designer, dance teacher, chiropractor, millwright, neurosurgeon, nurse midwife, archaeologist, and therapist.

 Do you do hybrid care?
 Or monitrice births?
 What does that mean?

-Yes, I do both, and they are basically the same thing.
+Yes, we do both, and they are basically the same thing.
 Some people who birth in the hospital would still like midwifery care in the prenatal, postpartum, and as labor support.
 Whether that's because you have a higher risk pregnancy or just feel more comfortable birthing in the hospital, you can still have the holistic care of a midwife.

 Do you do VBAC?

-I do support families planning a homebirth after cesarean section.
+We do support families planning a homebirth after cesarean section.

 With a few extra precautions, such as careful monitoring in labor and an ultrasound to make sure the placenta is not located over the scar, VBAC is safe to attempt at home.
-I also verify that you had a low, transverse incision (most common), which has the least risk of rupture.
+We also verify that you had a low, transverse incision (most common), which has the least risk of rupture.

 What about siblings and pets?